Lane Kenworthy, The Good Society

 These second, third, and fourth hypotheses are plausible.
 But we have no data that can tell us whether, and if so to what degree, they influenced working-class whites’ party identification.

 A fifth hypothesis comes from Larry Bartels.
 Bartels posits that a key influence on voters’ party choice is the parties’ performance at achieving income growth.
 During the period from 1945 through the end of the 1970s, income growth was far more rapid under Democratic presidents than under Republican ones.
 This, says Bartels, encouraged many working-class whites to prefer the Democratic Party.

 However, voters are myopic, and Democrats have been less likely than Republicans to produce healthy income growth in election years.
-This should have led some working-class whites who preferred the Democrats’ policy positions and who may like the party’s long-run economic success to nevertheless vote Republican.
+This should have led some working-class whites who preferred Democrats’ policy positions and liked Democrats’ long-run economic record to nevertheless vote Republican.

 What’s the bottom line?
 In the middle of the 20th century, a healthy majority of working-class whites identified as Democrats.
 That has diminished significantly since the early 1960s.
 Plausible causes abound, and there is little agreement among social scientists as to which has mattered most.
 When it comes to voting, on the other hand, it turns out that working-class whites were never solidly Democratic.

 One final point here: If lots of working-class whites have voted Republican for quite some time, how can it be that, as I noted in an earlier section (“Why Do Rich States?”), low-income Americans tend to vote Democratic?
 The reason is that some working-class whites aren’t low-income and many low-income Americans aren’t white.